Home ยป Blog ยป Unit Studies ยป A Quick Leonardo da Vinci Unit Study for Your Homeschool

 Leonardo da Vinci Unit Study

-Taking two or three weeks to study the life and impact of da Vinci just might inspire your kiddos to dream big and do hard things.
-His incredible inventions, discoveries, critical thinking, and art made quite the impact during his lifetime and even reach far and wide into many modern day technologies and such.
+Taking two or three weeks to study Leonardo da Vinci’s life and impact might inspire your kiddos to dream big and do hard things.
+His incredible inventions, discoveries, critical thinking, and art made quite an impact during his lifetime.
+They even reach far and wide into many modern-day technologies!

-This simple unit study will give your students a nice overview of his life and work, while allowing your children to dig deeper into various aspects they find most interesting.
+This simple unit study will give your students a nice overview of da Vinci’s life and work while allowing your children to dig deeper into various aspects they find most interesting.

 This post contains affiliate links.